-These lab tests show how well your kidneys are able to remove wastes from the body and how well it filters your blood.
+These lab tests show how well your kidneys are able to remove wastes from the body and how well they filter your blood.

-Among other indications for dialysis include physical symptoms, such as:
+Among other indications for dialysis are physical symptoms, such as:

 • Swelling and edema in your legs and hands.